SolusiDataPintar/smartshield_docs/transmitter_api.md

 # This is documentation about Smartshield Transmitter API

-## Smartshield Listener is a set list of API developed by Chainsmart
+## Smartshield Transmitter is a set list of API developed by Chainsmart

 ## Client need to call these APIs to submit data change and verification check to the blockchain